Plant care

 Watering

 Water ponytail palm when the soil is bone dry, every 2-3 weeks.
-Succulents and succulent-like plants store enough water in their stems and leaves that they would rather be slightly thirsty than slightly soggy — and the most common way to kill one is by watering on a fixed weekly calendar instead of by feel.
+Succulent-style plants store water in stem and leaf tissue — they'd rather be slightly thirsty than slightly soggy, and the most common way to kill one is to water it on a fixed weekly calendar instead of by feel.
 The swollen trunk stores months of water.
 Overwatering is the only common way to kill one.

 Soil and pot